Michael Frisch

 Michael Frisch (born 4 September 1957) is a German politician of Alternative for Germany (AfD).
 He has been leader of the party's Rhineland-Palatinate branch since November 2019.

 Frisch teaches mathematics and Catholic religion at the vocational school for nutrition, home economics and social affairs in Trier.
-A former member of the CDU, he became a member of AfD in 2013.
+He became a member of AfD in 2013.
 On 13 March 2016, he was elected to the Landtag of Rhineland-Palatinate in the 2016 state election.
-Frisch is AfD district chairman in Trier and state board member of AfD Rhineland-Palatinate.
+Frisch is AfD district chairman in Trier and a state board member of AfD Rhineland-Palatinate.
 On 25 May 2014, he became chairman of the AfD parliamentary group in the Trier city council.
 In November 2019, he was elected state chairman of the Rhineland-Palatinate AfD.
 In September 2020, he was chosen as the party's lead candidate for the 2021 state election.